 - achievement tests which measure underlying cognitive problems, such as the Woodcock-Johnson Battery-IV (WJ-IV)

 Dyslexia is the most common learning disability, comprising about 85% of people who have a learning disability.
 Other forms of learning disabilities exist, and the evaluation can be tailored to assess them.
 For example, a nonverbal learning disability is often associated with poor math and visual reasoning abilities as compared to the general population.
 Usually additional testing needs to be done in these cases.

 The Brief Learning Evaluation is designed to give you an explanation of whether or not you have a learning disability.
 The Brief Evaluation is a specially designed 4-5 hour test battery that consists of the the following:

 - a reading speed and comprehension assesment

 A short report is written to explain the findings.

-The Brief Evaluations are not designed for children under 16, and it does not qualify as proof of ADD/ADHD or LD in high stakes testing situations, such as extra time for the GRE, MCAT, or LSAT.
+The Brief Evaluations are not designed for children under 16, and do not qualify as proof of ADD/ADHD or a learning disability in high stakes testing situations, such as extra time for the GRE, MCAT, or LSAT.
 The Brief Evaluations may not be sufficient for college disability offices; you have to ask what tests they require.

-Visit fees page for information abut pricing and insurance
+Visit fees page for information about pricing and insurance